Arttale/aseprite_reference_viewer/README.md

 # Reference Viewer
 Aseprite extension to open a reference image

-This is a fork of Enmarimo reference viewer
+A fork of Enmarimo reference viewer

-This is a quick although messier implementation but with a few fixes
+This is a quick although messier implementation with a few fixes

 ## Fixes/Additions
 * fixed sizing error when image is at 0 width/height